 For an authentic Lancaster County experience, check out Lapp Valley Farm in New Holland.
 The farm is located on rolling pristine farmland with dairy cows, farm cats and kittens, bulldogs and even a peacock roaming around the grounds.
 Enjoy your ice cream on the wrap-around porch overlooking the farm or get it to-go from the drive-up window.
 For hours and additional information, call 717-354-7988.

-Enjoy a unique ride through Lancaster trying different ice creams during a scooter tour with Strasburg Scooters.
+Enjoy a unique ride through Lancaster trying different ice creams during a scooter tour with Strasburg Scooter Tours.
 After a lesson on driving a scooter, you’ll follow along with a group on an ice cream tour beginning at a local dairy where you’ll receive a lesson on how to make ice cream, followed by a few stops at local ice cream shops.
 Book a scooter trip during your next visit, you won’t regret it.

 Other spots to visit for local ice cream include Chestnut Hill Cafe, 532 W. Chestnut Street, Lancaster; Oregon Dairy, 2900 Oregon Pike, Lititz; Lickity Split, 209 E. Main St., New Holland; Scoops Ice Cream & Grille, 312 Primrose Lane, Mountville; Boehringer’s Drive-In, 3160 North Reading Road, Adamstown; Strasburg Creamery, 1 W. Main St., Strasburg; and Isabella’s Ice Cream Parlor, 110 E. Main St., Lititz.